Streets, Art, SAFE

 Each student team or individual has the option to submit up to 3 posters - 1 poster for each category as follows:

 1. The poster made based on their chosen street safety/transportation topic.
+(Please note: if this topic also fits the special awards category, they will be automatically entered into that category as well.)

-2. Pedestrian Safety Special Award Category
+2. Encouragement Message Special Award Category

-3. Encouragement Message Special Award Category
+3. Pedestrian Safety Special Award Category.

 Students can only submit their poster(s) as an individual or part of 1 student team, not compete in multiple teams.
 However, a school can submit as many posters as they want, based on the number of students/student teams.